Ilex glomerata

-Ilex glomerata is a tree or shrub in the family Aquifoliaceae.
+Ilex glomerata is a species of tree or shrub in the family Aquifoliaceae.
 It grows up to 20 m.
 The flowers are yellow green or yellow.
 The fruits are round, red, up to 1 cm in diameter.
-The specific epithet glomerata is from the Latin meaning "closely gathered", referring to the flowers.
+The specific epithet glomerata is from the Latin meaning 'closely gathered', referring to the flowers.
 Habitat is forests from sea level to 1700 m altitude.
 I. glomerata is found in Burma, Sumatra, Peninsular Malaysia and Borneo.